ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-testing.rst

 What is component testing?
 --------------------------

+A component refers to a self-contained module or a group of related functions within the software.

 Component testing is a form of closed-box testing, meaning that the test evaluates the behavior of the component without considering the details of the underlying code.
 Component testing is done on the section of code in its entirety,